Search this site

 Email: Zayna.Lateef@berkeley.edu

 Zayna is a senior undergraduate at UC Berkeley, majoring in Electrical Engineering and Computer Science (EECS).
-Her research focuses on materials and devices for emerging memory technologies and AI-driven automation.
+Her research focuses on thermal measurements, and AI-driven automation.
 She previously worked at NASA and Tesla as an electrical engineering intern and is a Fung Fellow through the Fung Institute for Engineering Leadership at UC Berkeley.
 Outside of research, Zayna enjoys surfing, listening to music, and gardening.

 Justin Shih